Open Enrollment FAQs

 Parents will be required to complete an intra-district permit and will be contacted if/when space becomes available (please attach grades, attendance and behavior reports from the last school the student attended).

-Do I need to bring any documents to apply for Open Enrollment?
+Do I need to submit any documents to apply for Open Enrollment?

 No. Residency will be verified by district personnel.